DHager/docker-php-library-demo/readme.md

 ## Known issues

-### Windows
+### IP addresses

-The `server-up.sh` script doesn't behave quite right on Windows machines using Docker Quickstart Terminal, and incorrectly detects the IP address of the host machine.
-For a temporary workaround, you'll need to edit the scirpt and hardcode `$HOST_IP`.
+The `server-up.sh` script makes a little effort to guess the right IP address for the debugger to use to "call out" of the docker container, but this process isn't very refined, and doens't work on Windows machines using Docker Quickstart Terminal.
+You may need to edit the `config.sh` script and set a value for `$HOST_IP`.

 ### Composer "corrupt"